-Artificial hips and hip resurfacing are recommended as possible treatments for people with end‑stage arthritis of the hip.
+Evidence-based recommendations on artificial hips and hip resurfacing for treating end‑stage arthritis of the hip in adults.

 The recommendations in this guidance represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, health professionals are expected to take this guidance fully into account, alongside the individual needs, preferences and values of their patients.
 The application of the recommendations in this guidance is at the discretion of health professionals and their individual patients and do not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.